-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

-Numerous studies have found that a predominantly plant-based diet that includes foods such as avocados can help to decrease the risk of obesity, diabetes, heart disease, and overall mortality while promoting a healthy complexion and hair, increased energy, and overall lower weight.
+A diet that contains a variety of fruits and vegetables can provide numerous health benefits.
+It may, for example, reduce the risk of obesity, diabetes, heart disease, and overall mortality while promoting a healthy complexion and hair, increased energy, and weight moderation.

 2. Healthy for the heart

 In every 100 g of avocado there are

 The monounsaturated fatty acids in avocados also support the absorption of other beneficial fat-soluble antioxidants, such as beta carotene.
 As a result, adding avocados to the diet may help reduce the risk of developing age-related macular degeneration.

 Half an avocado provides approximately

 This nutrient is often overlooked but is essential for bone health.
 Taking in enough vitamin K can support bone health by increasing calcium absorption and reducing the urinary excretion of calcium.